Single Sign-On (SAML SSO) is only available for customers on Hotjar Scale Plans.

 - How to request SAML SSO Connection

-- How to manage your SAML SSO Connection
+- How to Disconnect your SAML SSO Connection

 - How to access a SAML SSO enabled Organization